BitPoet/DatetimeAdvanced/README.md

 ## Usage

+- Unzip the module files (downloadable here through the green button) into site/modules
 - Install FieldtypeDatetimeAdvanced
 - Create a field with type DatetimeAdvanced and add it to your template
 - Populate the field with values in some pages